optimatika/ojAlgo/CONTRIBUTING.md

 ...or have a look at the list of [open issues](https://github.com/optimatika/ojAlgo/issues) to see if there is something you can help out with.

+Please use the develop branch rather than master!

 ### Existing Tests

 The already existing tests needs some attention as well: